wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 * Initial version: Import PrestaShop products, categories, tags, images and CMS

 == Upgrade Notice ==

+= 1.9.0 =
+Fixed: Duplicate products when using more than one shop (PrestaShop 1.5+)
+Fixed: Wrong categories assigned to products when there are category slugs duplicates
+Fixed: the joomla_query() function was returning only one row

 = 1.8.2 =
 Fixed: Some images were imported as question marks